tobie/www.tobie.me/index.md

 and the [Generic Sensor API](https://w3c.github.io/sensors/), which defines how sensors are exposed to the web.

-Previously, I worked as a software engineer at Facebook and as W3C's Testing Lead.
+Previously, I worked as a software engineer at Facebook, as Facebook's W3C Advisory Committee Representative, and W3C's Testing Lead.
 You can find out more about my past and present work on [Linkedin](https://ch.linkedin.com/in/tobielangel).
 It's generally up to date.